Arm#

 when started

-if <[Arm1 v] increment orientation by [yaw v] [20] degrees?>>
+if <[Arm1 v] increment orientation by [yaw v] [20] degrees?> then

-Arm is done moving?#
+arm is done moving?#

 <[Arm1 v] is done moving?>